Encounters Series – Spring 2023 Program

 https://forms.gle/ov8NUHwum8Wjhdps8

-Why does history so often become art?
+Artists from all over the world have raised the Amistad saga beyond the history books.
 In 1839, fifty-three African captives rebelled onboard the Spanish ship, La Amistad.
 They took over the ship, but were recaptured and then went on to win back their freedom through the American courts in Connecticut.
 Their bravery and eventual victory has been immortalized in the history books.
 But long before historians began to examine the Amistad saga, artists had already claimed the story in their own work.
 From contemporary portraits of the Africans to modern day stage performances, artists have told us the story of Amistad from diverse and unique perspectives.
-What can these works tell us about how we remember history?
-How does a historical event become a piece of art?
-Join us for an informed and collaborative exploration of these fascinating questions!

 Lead a Dialogue!